thenamangoyal/software-systems-lab/README.md

 Aim
 ---
-To ease students' stay at IIT Ropar, and provide one click access to all relevant updates at the institute.
+To ease students' stay, and provide one click access to all relevant updates at the institute.

 App Source Repository
 ---------------------